mivoq/speect/docs/source/download.rst

    It will not compile on Windows machines.
 We hope to address this as soon as possible.

+.. _voicetools:

 .. rubric:: Voicetools
-   :class: strong

 A set of tools for creating new voices, current version 0.1, and is available for download on the project page,